About Torben Thim

 The Artist

-Among the portraits is an early series depictions of prince Myschetzky - a russian born aristocrat, associated with the russian embassy in Copenhagen, who exiled to Denmark after the Russian Revolution in 1985.
+Among the portraits is an early series depictions of prince Daniel Myschetzky - a russian born aristocrat, associated with the Russian embassy in Copenhagen, who exiled to Denmark after the Russian Revolution in 1985.
 The series was sold to the Danish art fund, multiple different Danish municipalities, and private art collections in Germany, Schwitzerland, Italy, Sweden and Denmark.

 The Author